Ear Problems and Injuries, Age 12 and Older

 - An injury during contact sports, such as a "cauliflower" ear injury from wrestling.

-- Atmospheric pressure changes (barotrauma) can cause problems with the Reference eustachian tube Opens New Window and trap air in or keep air out of the middle ear.
+- Atmospheric pressure changes (barotrauma) can cause problems with the eustachian tube and trap air in or keep air out of the middle ear.
 Middle ear problems can be severe (for example, the ear drum can burst or the middle ear can fill with blood or pus) or mild and only be felt as changes in pressure.